Nataly-QA/Python-Selenium/pokemonbatlle-main/README.md

 # pokemonbatlle
-To do homework at the QA Studio school
+To do homework at the

 ``` bash
 python -m venv env